yonahd/kor/README.md

 ### Supported Flags
 ```
       --delete                       Delete unused resources
   -l, --exclude-labels string        Selector to filter out, Example: --exclude-labels key1=value1,key2=value2.
+If --include-labels is set, --exclude-labels will be ignored.
-  -e, --exclude-namespaces string   Namespaces to be excluded, splited by comma.
+      --exclude-namespaces strings   Namespaces to be excluded, split by commas.
 Example: --exclude-namespace ns1,ns2,ns3.
 If --include-namespace is set, --exclude-namespaces will be ignored.
   -h, --help                         help for kor
+      --include-labels string        Selector to filter in, Example: --include-labels key1=value1,key2=value2.
-  -n, --include-namespaces string   Namespaces to run on, splited by comma.
+  -n, --include-namespaces strings   Namespaces to run on, split by commas.
 Example: --include-namespace ns1,ns2,ns3.
   -k, --kubeconfig string            Path to kubeconfig file (optional)
       --newer-than string            The maximum age of the resources to be considered unused.
 This flag cannot be used together with older-than flag.
 Example: --newer-than=1h2m
       --no-interactive               Do not prompt for confirmation when deleting resources.
 Be careful using this flag!
       --older-than string            The minimum age of the resources to be considered unused.
 This flag cannot be used together with newer-than flag.
 Example: --older-than=1h2m
   -o, --output string                Output format (table, json or yaml) (default "table")
       --slack-auth-token string      Slack auth token to send notifications to. --slack-auth-token requires --slack-channel to be set.
       --slack-channel string         Slack channel to send notifications to. --slack-channel requires --slack-auth-token to be set.
       --slack-webhook-url string     Slack webhook URL to send notifications to
   -v, --verbose                      Verbose output (print empty namespaces)

 ```